Skip to main content

-This feature requires approval from HubSpot to use.
-If you’re interested in applying to get access to app events, or if you want to learn more about the functionality, please submit this in-app form.
+This feature is intended only for technology partners, and requires approval from HubSpot to use.
+To apply for app events access, or if you want to learn more about the functionality, please submit this in-app form.

 After defining an event type schema and retrieving its fullyQualifiedName, you can send event occurrence data via the app events API.
 When sending event data, you’ll need to adhere to the schema you created earlier.
 Requests that don’t match the schema will fail validation and will not be captured by the app.